Climate change and children

-The Impacts of Climate Change on Children
+Impacts of climate change on children

-Climate Change is not only impacting the future for children, it's affecting their present as well.
-Children do not have the ability to control their environment and are being disproportionately affected by the effects of Climate Change.
-Climate Change-related disasters have impacted children in recent years, particularly children from poor communities.
-Children are experiencing diseases, flooding, pollution and water scarcity all due to Climate Change, particularly in countries of the global South.
+Climate change impacts children's futures as well as their present.
+Children do not have the ability to control their environment and are disproportionately affected by the effects of climate change.
+Climate change-related disasters have impacted children in recent years, particularly children from poor communities.
+Children are experiencing diseases, flooding, pollution and water scarcity all due to climate change, particularly in countries of the global South.

-Unstable climate conditions such as the use of fossil fuels, deforestation and agriculture decreases access to clean water, food, and destroys secure living environments.
+Unstable climate conditions created by the use of fossil fuels, deforestation and agriculture decrease access to clean water and food, and destroy secure living environments.
 Consequently, these systems lead to malnutrition, migration, and poor health, which leaves youth particularly vulnerable.
 Children are more biologically and psychologically susceptible to these conditions compared to adults due to their ongoing developmental growth.
-Their systems for detoxification, temperature regulation, and immune responses, and inability to care for themselves leave them far more impacted than adults.
-Their respiratory systems that are underdeveloped make the pollution caused by fossil fuel pollution that much more dangerous.
+Their systems for detoxification, temperature regulation, and immune responses, and their inability to care for themselves leave them far more impacted than adults.
+Their underdeveloped respiratory systems are at an increased risk from the pollution caused by fossil fuels.

-Children's mental health is greatly impacted by the effects of global climate change as well.
-Displacement caused by natural disasters such as increasing amounts of floods, hurricanes and fires leave children experiencing mental health conditions.
-71% of middle school aged children and 50% of preschool aged children that experienced Hurricane Katrina experienced post-traumatic stress disorder.
-The World Health Organization has estimated that children under 5 years of age carry the burden of 88% of global climate change.
+Children's mental health is greatly impacted by the effects of global climate change.
+Displacement caused by natural disasters such as floods, hurricanes and fires has a negative impact of the mental health conditions of children.
+71% of middle school-aged children and 50% of preschool-aged children that experienced Hurricane Katrina experienced post-traumatic stress disorder (PTSD).
+The World Health Organization has estimated that children under five years of age carry the burden of 88% of global climate change.

-Children are affected by destruction of homes, threats to food security, and loss of family livelihoods brought about climate change.
+Children are affected by the destruction of homes, threats to food security, and loss of family livelihoods brought about by climate change.
 The effects on children may be exacerbated by social and economic inequality, armed conflict, and health epidemics.
 Climate change effects fall under two main dimensions: direct or indirect, instant or postponed.
-The effects on the child's physical health include: death and injuries, heat diseases, exposure to environmental toxins; infectious, and other illnesses present within warmer temperatures.
+The effects on the child's physical health include death and injuries, heat diseases, exposure to environmental toxins, infections, and other illnesses present within warmer temperatures.

-There is also a significant increase in mental health and learning issues such as post-traumatic stress disorder (PTSD), depression, and anxiety, sleep disorders, cognitive deficits, and learning difficulties.
-Given this example about the post food period in Pakistan in 2010, 73% of 10- to 19-year-olds displayed high levels of PTSD, where displaced girls were severely impacted.
+Disasters caused by extreme weather result in a significant increase in mental health and learning issues in children, such as PTSD, depression, anxiety, sleep disorders, cognitive deficits, and learning difficulties.
+Given this example about the post flood period in Pakistan in 2010, 73% of 10- to 19-year-olds displayed high levels of PTSD, where displaced girls were severely impacted.

 Other severe occurrences that were detected were distress, grief, and anger; loss of identity; feelings of helplessness and hopelessness; higher rates of suicide; and increased aggression and violence.

 Adding to the physical effects, there are the psychological and mental health influences that are threatening to a child's wellbeing.